abdelazizjardini/Flex-Bison-Parser/README.md

 ## 🎯 Overview

-This project implements a compiler for a specialized language designed to define and verify finite state automata (FSA).
+This project implements a compiler for a specialized language designed to define and verify finite state AUTOMATE (FSA).
 The compiler performs lexical analysis, syntax parsing, semantic validation, and automaton execution to verify whether given strings are accepted by the defined automaton.

 **Key Capabilities:**
-- Define automata with custom alphabets, states, and transitions
+- Define AUTOMATE with custom alphabets, states, and transitions
 - Validate automaton definitions (semantic checks)
-- Execute automata to verify if strings are accepted or rejected
+- Execute AUTOMATE to verify if strings are accepted or rejected
 - Comprehensive error reporting with line numbers

 ## ✨ Features